-Additionally, as a result of unfavorable conditions in the end-markets for its products, Globe Metales S.R.L. ("Globe Metales") became subject to reorganization proceedings ("concurso preventivo") in 1999, which are scheduled to end in 2020.
-While such reorganization proceedings are ongoing, Globe Metales cannot dispose of or encumber its registered assets (including its real estate) or perform any action outside its ordinary course of business without prior court approval.
+Additionally, as a result of unfavorable conditions in the end-markets for its products, Globe Metales S.R.L. ("Globe Metales") became subject to reorganization proceedings ("concurso preventivo") in 1999, which ended in February 2019.
+While such reorganization proceedings were ongoing (until February 2019), Globe Metales could not dispose of or encumber its registered assets (including its real estate) or perform any action outside its ordinary course of business without prior court approval.

-In calendar years 2009 and 2016, the global silicon metal, manganese- and silicon-based alloys industries suffered from unfavorable market conditions.
-Any decline in the global silicon metal, manganese- and silicon-based alloys industries could have a material adverse effect on our business, results of operations and financial condition.
+In calendar years 2009 and 2016, the global silicon metal, manganese and silicon based alloys industries suffered from unfavorable market conditions.
+We have also observed a deterioration of market conditions for several of our products in the second half of 2018 and the beginning of 2019 and these conditions may continue in the near future.
+Any decline in the global silicon metal, manganese and silicon based alloys industries could have a material adverse effect on our business, results of operations and financial condition.
 In addition, our business is directly related to the production levels of our customers, whose businesses are dependent on highly cyclical markets, such as the automotive, residential and non-residential construction, consumer durables, polysilicon, steel, and chemical industries.
 In response to unfavorable market conditions, customers may request delays in contract shipment dates or other contract modifications.
 If we grant modifications, these could adversely affect our anticipated revenues and results of operations.
 Also, many of our products are traded internationally at prices that are significantly affected by worldwide supply and demand.
-Consequently, our financial performance will fluctuate with the general economic cycle, which could have a material adverse effect on our business, results of operations and financial condition.
+Consequently, our financial performance will fluctuate with the general economic cycle, which could have a material adverse effect on our business, results of operations.